Markus28/Algorithms-Design-and-Analysis/HashTable/README.md

-## VANILLA, FOR EDUCATIONAL PURPOSES ONLY
+## VANILLA, NOT OPTIMIZED: FOR EDUCATIONAL PURPOSES ONLY
 NAME: HashTable <br />
 DESCRIPTION: Vanilla implementation of a HashTable; Buckets not dynamically allocated